 In somewhat happier news, The University of Sussex has said national happiness is unlikely to plummet to the depths seen on November 9 last year when Trump was elected president.
 But still, gazing outside at the drizzle, Blue Monday feels very real.

-However, I have a way to get you out of your unhappiness-based hole.
+However, I have a way to get you out of your unhappiness-based hole, which will have you saying ‘thank you for making me happy!’.
 And it’s a trick I discovered by complete accident on a similarly grey day in early January.

 How To Be Happy